COUNTY SEEKS APPLICANTS FOR COMMUNITY ACTION ADVISORY BOARD

 News Release from Clark Co.
 WA Communications

-Term periods are three years, ending Dec.
-31, 2023.
+Both terms begin immediately.
+The district three vacancy is filling a term ending Dec.
+31, 2023; the district four term ends Dec.
+31, 2022.
 Incumbents have the opportunity for re-appointment to two additional three-year terms.

 Low-income representatives are defined as any person who is nominated by a group who is low-income such as tenants of a low-income housing complex or an agency that predominantly serves people who are low-income such as Council for the Homeless, Share, NAMI, etc.

-The twelve-member board makes recommendations about local government funding for basic needs, self-sufficiency and housing programs.
+The 12-member board makes recommendations about local government funding for basic needs, self-sufficiency and housing programs.
 Members also advocate for services supporting low-income communities, families and persons.

 Clark County is looking to diversify the board composition and encourages people with diverse backgrounds, experiences and perspectives to apply, especially those from historically oppressed or underserved communities.